-- The estimate of the slope is 0.06664. - The lm() function, by default, calculates the P-value for regression coeffcients based on a probability model that assumes all observations are independent and that the error terms have a symmetric, bell-shaped distribution. - The P-value is $5.08 \times 10^{-5} = 0.0000508$ - Does the hypothesis test for the slope indicate that the slope is different from 0?
+- The estimate of the slope is 0.06664. - When using the lm function, by default the P-value is calculated based on a probability model that assumes all observations are independent and that the error terms have a symmetric, bell-shaped distribution. - The P-value is $5.08 \times 10^{-5} = 0.0000508$

+Does the hypothesis test for the slope indicate that the slope is different from 0?